Temporary revised service reductions begin April 6, 2020

-Reduced Schedule takes effect on Monday, March 23 as Metro and our region respond to COVID-19.
-This shift comes two days after Metro’s pre-scheduled Spring Service Change on Saturday, March 21.
+A revised Reduced Schedule takes effect on Monday, April 6 as Metro and our region respond to COVID-19.
 Metro has also temporarily discontinued fare payments, and has moved to rear-door bus boarding except for passengers with mobility challenges.

-Under the temporary Reduced Schedule, buses will run less frequently throughout the day.
+Under the temporary Reduced Schedule, weekday buses will run less frequently throughout the day.
 Bus service may also start later in the morning and end earlier in the evening.
-Some routes will not operate and nearly all routes will see individual trip cancellations.
+Some routes will not operate and nearly all routes will have individual trip cancellations.

-Under the Reduced Schedule, most Metro routes will see fewer trips and/or reduced hours of operation.
-Some routes will not operate, primarily during commute times and when options on other routes exist.
+Under the Reduced Schedule, most Metro routes will have fewer weekday trips and/or reduced hours of operation.
+Some routes will not operate on weekdays, primarily during commute times and when options on other routes exist.

-Link and Sounder services and some ST Express bus routes are also reduced.
+Link light rail will operate every 20 minutes, and Sounder services and some ST Express bus route schedules are also reduced.
 Transferring riders should check Sound Transit's service alerts.

 At this time, the Access paratransit program will continue normal operations and will continue to follow its enhanced daily sanitization procedures.